 School Based Internet Safety Program

-Students are encouraged to:
+Students, teachers and parents are encouraged to:

 - Develop critical and reflective thinking skills